taichi/modernjs/modernjs.en.md

 Although code easiness was improved, the difficulty of the code has not improved much.

-Especially, as you can see from the last line, the problem of handling imported CSS as a JavaScript object has not been solved.
+Especially, as you can see from the last line, the problem of handling imported CSS as a JavaScript object is solved.

 #### Improvement with [babel-plugin-react-css-modules]
 There is [babel-plugin-react-css-modules] as a plugin of [Babel] to solve the problem of [react-css-modules].

 By the way, the developers of [react-css-modules] and [babel-plugin-react-css-modules] are the same.

-Using this makes it such a code.
+Using this makes it such a code:

 ```
 import React from 'react';